GtkBuilder and UI file

 Gresource

-Gresource is similar to string.
-But Gresource is compressed binary data, not text data.
-And there’s a compiler that compiles ui file into Gresource.
+A Gresource is similar to a string, except that a Gresource is compressed binary data, not text data.
+The glib-compile-resources program compiles ui files into Gresources.
 It can compile not only text files but also binary files such as images, sounds and so on.
-And after compilation, it bundles them up into one Gresource object.
+After compilation, it bundles them up into one Gresource object.

 An xml file is necessary for the resource compiler glib-compile-resources.
 It describes resource files.